ACCC puts telcos on notice over false advertising

 From October 2015 to March 2017, Optus told around 14,000 customers that their services would be disconnected (in as little as 30 days in some cases) if they did not move to the NBN.

-The ACCC said on Monday that headline claims made by the three telcos in these cases were, in most cases, qualified with disclaimers that were not sufficiently prominent or clear to explain to consumers with existence and impacts of the limitations.
+The ACCC said on Monday that headline claims made by the three telcos in these cases were, in most cases, qualified with disclaimers that were not sufficiently prominent or clear to explain to consumers the existence and impacts of the limitations.

 In Telstra’s case, the court considered advertisements with the tagline, “One word for Australia’s best mobile network.
 Unlimited” and found they were misleading or deceptive in contravention of Australian Consumer Law.